 But what if a recipe doesn’t specify?

-Older American recipes for chocolate cakes, breads, cookies, or cupcakes are usually leavened with baking soda, but simply say “cocoa powder” without specifying which type.
+Older American recipes for chocolate cake, breads, cookies, or cupcakes are usually leavened with baking soda, but simply say “cocoa powder” without specifying which type.
 Use natural cocoa powder.
 I suggest this because natural cocoa powder is usually used for batters containing baking soda and dutch-process cocoa powder is usually used for batters containing baking powder.

 Raw Cocoa Powder

 Raw cacao powder is different from natural and dutch-process unsweetened cocoa powder.
 Raw cacao powder is pure powder from the cacao bean and much less processed than both natural and dutch-process.
 You can use raw cacao powder in recipes calling for natural cocoa powder, but the two taste different.
 Keep that in mind when using it in your recipes.

 That’s all for now!
 Do you sort of understand now?
 Or did I completely bore you?